 The immediate “fruit” of a 1Cor.
 11: 28 examination and response (1John 1:9/John 8: 11/James 1: 22) is the assurance of being in fellowship with God when participating in the celebration of the Lord’s Supper, accompanied by the assurance that one is not receiving the elements in an unworthy manner (1Cor.
 11: 27 NASB).

 The long-term fruit of such an examination and response is that one is moving forward in the post salvation spiritual life of discipleship.

 In summary, for a born again believer to participate in the celebration of the Lord's Supper when the opportunity presents itself, is a wilful act of disobedience to the "do this" commands of 1Cor.
 11: 24, 25).
 Receiving the symbolic elements (bread/wine) in a unworthy manner opens the door to the most severe forms (1 Cor.
 11: 30) of divine discipline (Heb.
 12: 6) that a born again believer can receive, here on Earth.
 Engaging in a 1 Cor.
 11: 28 examination is crucial part in the celebration of the Lord's Supper.
-Such examination and response assures the participant that he/she is in fellowship with God at the moment, and not receiving the elements in an unworthy manner.
+Such examination and response assures the participant that he/she is in fellowship with God at the moment, and not receiving the elements in an unworthy manner, and that he/she is in a position to be moving forward in the plan of God.
 When the celebration of the Lord's Supper is participated in for the purposes and in the manner that God established, the participant is (#1) reminded of the Person and the atoning Work of the Lord Jesus Christ (1Cor.
 11: 24, 25), (#2) reminded of his/her call to participate in the proclaiming the significance of His death (1Cor.
 11: 26/Matt.28: 19, 20), and will be moving forward in his/her own individual post salvation spiritual life along the road to spiritual maturity.